docschina/GFM-docs/Leaf blocks/Fenced code blocks.md

     </code></pre>
     <h1>baz</h1>

 An [info string](https://github.github.com/gfm/#info-string) can be provided after the opening code fence.
-Opening and closing spaces will be stripped, and the first word, prefixed with `language-`, is used as the value for the `class` attribute of the `code`element within the enclosing `pre` element.
+Although this spec doesn't mandate any particular treatment of the info string, the first word is typically used to specify the language of the code block.
+In HTML output, the language is normally indicated by adding a class to the `code` element consisting of `language-` followed by the language name.
 [Example 111](https://github.github.com/gfm/#example-111)

     ```ruby